nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 The **jku**, **jwk**, **kid** and **x5u** header parameters SHOULD NOT be used and MUST be ignored by when processing the document.

-The JWS payload MUST contain the actual contents of the document.
-The format is unspecified so MAY any data type supported by the JSON including a nested JSON document.

 In addition to the registered header parameters, the following headers MUST be present as protected headers:
 * **sigt**: (signing time) MUST contain the signing time of the document in UTC as string, formatted according to [RFC3339](https://tools.ietf.org/html/rfc3339).
 * **ver**: MUST contain the format version of the document as number.
 For this version of the format the version MUST be 1.